 - We will consider all applications first which are submitted according to the priority deadline.
 Applicants submitting after the gallery deadline will be contacted only if there is a vacant space within the gallery and their work will be actively considered for exhibition.

-The Student Union Exhibition series includes between 6 and 10 full exhibitions per academic year, and additional pop-up exhibitions.
+The Student Union Exhibition series includes between 10 to 12 full exhibitions per academic year, with additional pop-up exhibitions.